 Here we have one of the factors to the power of 2:

-Again, solve for A, B and C by combining the fractions and matching coefficients.
+Again, solve for and by combining the fractions and matching coefficients.

 Example 4: we have powers of an irreducible quadratic factor.